AlexWendland/public-note/OMSCS/CS6250/Week 0 - Assumed knowledge.md

 #### Rules of a switch

-These are the rules for switching so applies to anything that can do switching.
+These are the rules for [[Switching]] so applies to anything that can do switching.

 When performing switching they only care about the layer 2 data so they don't know anything about IP addresses - only MAC addresses.